iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - MinIO for local object storage
 - OpenTelemetry for runtime telemetry and tracing

-The goal is to build this as a serious product stack, not as a standalone Python script.
+The goal is to build this as a real product stack rather than as a standalone Python script.

 ---